-- If you smell natural gas on the exterior of your home, contact the gas company immediately.
-Call your local gas company; they have a 24-hour service department to handle gas emergencies. - Natural Gas Utility will advise you regarding safety precautions until such a time as they can respond to the gas leak. - Followed up with an email or phone call notification to Quality Builders Warranty via the Chesapeake Homes portal.
+- If you smell natural gas on the interior or exterior of your home, call the local gas company immediately, they have a 24-hour service department to handle emergencies.
+Once the situation has been handled by the gas company, please call the plumber on your vendor list located on your electric panel and submit this matter to Quality Builder's Warranty. - Natural Gas Utility will advise you regarding safety precautions until such a time as they can respond to the gas leak. - Followed up with an email or phone call notification to Quality Builders Warranty via the homeowner page on the Chesapeake Homes website.
 Submit just as you would a service request.